ForgeRock/sdk-standards-of-practice/security/security-guidelines-ios.md

-# iOS Security Guideline
+# Security Guidelines - iOS

 ## Introduction

-This will be an extension of the [General Security Guidelines](general-security-guidelines.md).
+This will be an extension of the [General Security Guidelines](security-guidelines.md).
 Please read that document first.

 ### Secure Coding Practices
 Adhere to the latest secure coding guidelines provided by Apple.